evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## User interface and control

 The  screen behind the steering wheel mounted into the dashboard is 35 inches large.
 The touch screen at the bottom of the center console is 11 inches large.
-The touch screen uicontrols.screen.location.PassengerSideOnDash is 20 inches large.
+The touch screen in front of the passenger on the dashboard is 20 inches large.

 <figur>